JaneliaSciComp/zarrcade/README.md

 bioformats2raw -w 128 -h 128 -z 64 --compression zlib /path/to/input.image /path/to/output.zarr
 ```

-If you have many images to convert, we recommend using the [nf-omezarr](https://github.com/JaneliaSciComp/nf-omezarr) Nextflow pipeline to efficiently run bioformats2raw on a collection of images.
-This pipelinecan also let you scale the conversion to your compute resources (cluster, cloud, etc).
+If you have many images to convert, we recommend using the [nf-omezarr Nextflow pipeline](https://github.com/JaneliaSciComp/nf-omezarr) to efficiently run bioformats2raw on a collection of images.
+This pipeline also lets you scale the conversion processes to  your available compute resources (cluster, cloud, etc).

 ### 4. Import images and metadata into Zarrcade